The Environmental Impact of Organic Farming

 What Comes Under Organic Farming?

-Organic farming is an agricultural method that relies heavily on natural processes and naturally occurring substances.
-There are no artificial pesticides, herbicides, fertilizers or GMOs (Genetically Modified Organisms).
-Furthermore, organic farms utilize crop rotations, compost, biological pest control, and organic manure.
-The goal is to achieve and maintain safe and healthy food production while simultaneously preserving the natural environment.
+Organic farming is an agricultural approach that emphasizes natural processes and avoids synthetic chemicals.
+No artificial pesticides, herbicides, chemical fertilizers, or genetically modified organisms (GMOs) are used.
+Instead, organic farmers practice crop rotation, composting, biological pest control, and use of organic manure.
+The ultimate goal is to produce safe, healthy food while preserving the environment and natural resources.

 Benefits of Organic Farming on the Environment